greyscalepress/ioerror-transcripts/2012-12-27-Not-my-department.md

 I admit, I think it was probably the right choice.
 But I used it in Burma, and using this is we accidentally discovered a new way to detect censorship surveillance, that we had not previously considered, which was, even if you don't know a censored site, if you use twisted, it's so efficient that it will crash the blue coat device for a nonsense on site.
 Thank you Blue Code.

 These kinds of positive constructive approaches are worth talking about, and there are lots of them.
-Everybody who's worked on GNU project, everybody who's worked on opensource software and free software, everyone in this room who's working on hardware, who's working on documentation, these are things that we should try to focus on.
+Everybody who's worked on GNU project, everybody who's worked on open source software and free software, everyone in this room who's working on hardware, who's working on documentation, these are things that we should try to focus on.

 And we should do it towards some goals.
-We should try to consider that when we build free and opensource software, when we build free and opensource hardware, we are enabling people to be free in ways that they previously were not.
+We should try to consider that when we build free and open source software, when we build free and open source hardware, we are enabling people to be free in ways that they previously were not.

 [40:56]

 Literally, people that write free software are granting liberties.

-About ten days ago, I had the —I guess pleasure is the word— to go to Burma, and I met some free software hackers who live in situations, which are almost unthinkable.
+About ten days ago, I had the—I guess pleasure is the word—to go to Burma, and I met some free software hackers who live in situations, which are almost unthinkable.
 One person I met had been sentenced to 15 years in jail for receiving an email with a political cartoon in it.
 And it was considered receiving illegal information, or something along these lines, and he served four years in a hard-laboured prison camp, before being released earlier this year.
-So the conditions for hacking, the conditions in which communications are not free, where sim cards cost $250, where there is a massive class stratification in what regards the access to the Internet and censorship, these people are working on building free software there, literally free software for freedom.
+So the conditions for hacking, the conditions in which communications are not free, where SIM cards cost $250, where there is a massive class stratification in what regards the access to the Internet and censorship, these people are working on building free software there, literally free software for freedom.

-So when you work on free software for freedom, your are also enabling them to also work on freedom. this is the kind of mutual aid and solidarity, of which you don't even need to know that you are doing it in specific.
+So when you work on free software for freedom, your are also enabling them to also work on freedom.
+This is the kind of mutual aid and solidarity, of which you don't even need to know that you are doing it in specific.
 But you are.
-So everyone who is working on free and open source hardware and softare, is actively concretely building a better world.
+So everyone who is working on free and open source hardware and software, is actively concretely building a better world.
 And yet there are exceptions.

-There are sometimes people who make new licenses because they don't feel that they don't get enough credit.
+There are sometimes people who make new licenses because they don't feel that they get enough credit.
 I think it was Theo de Raadt who said that.
 I mean, it happens.
 But ultimately, overall, it is a positive thing, and writing free software is great.
-And ultimately, part of the goal here, something we can agree on I think, is to try and leave enjoyable lives, free from cause of force.
+And ultimately, part of the goal here, something we can agree on I think, is to try and live enjoyable lives, free from cause of force.
 This is something that is, regardless of how we live our lives, that is probably something we wish to work on towards everybody being enable to have, as their life, to be free, and in a very specific sense, where they get to choose what it is their freedom represents, where they get to choose how their life goes.
 Working towards that, you might be able to call it, as Peter Singer would say, a preference-based utilatarianism.
 The reality of that is, that I may not be willing to believe in your God, but I'm may respect the fact that you want to believe that your God exists.
 We have to come to the terms, that we live in a pluralistic world, whether or not some people might like it, right?
 The German nazis that the secret police were helping?